Student Activities for Positive & Negative Words Include:

 Underneath the larger umbrella of positive and negative words, one of the categories, describing quantity, is a little more complicated than the others.
 The added complexity of the category merits its own focus and targeted practice.
 In this storyboard activity, students will attend to the nuances of using alguno and ninguno within the structure of their sentences.
 Before students begin this storyboard, the concept of only having a singular form on the negative side should be reviewed, as well as the difference in application between ninguno and ningún (and their positive counterparts).

-Have students use the grid layout to create two columns — one for positives and one for negatives — and at least two rows.
+Create two columns—one for positives and one for negatives—and at least two rows.
 Each row in the storyboard should be dedicated to a different form of the words alguno and ninguno.
 Depending on how closely you want to manage student practice, you could have one row for feminine and the other for masculine, or you could require as many as five rows — a feminine and plural, a feminine and singular, a masculine and plural, a masculine and singular with the noun, and lastly, a masculine and singular without the noun.
 The first (or title) column should include the student’s original sentences in English, while subsequent cells will have an illustration and the original sentences in Spanish.
 All forms of alguno and ninguno and their English versions should be underlined.

 Now that students have had a chance to work on the isolated aspects of using positive and negative words, it’s time for them to try putting it all together.
 It’s common for students to struggle with this concept more once it’s time to use it in a fluid narrative.
 Thus, the narrative is a good opportunity to correct misunderstandings and cement mastery.